ox-it/ords-test/configuration.md

 Finally, there is a *config.xml* that simply identifies the correct paths for these files.

+Optionally, if you are using local usernames and passwords, you'll need an *ehcache.xml* file to cache sessions.

+Examples of all of these configuration files can be found in the config-examples folder.

 ## Where ORDS looks for configuration data

 ORDS uses Apache Commons Configuration to load properties.